 Some sales objections are totally valid, while others are just plain harsh.
 A buyer can use an objection as a negotiation tactic, or maybe they’re just trying to tell you they aren’t interested in what you have to offer.

 33 is a lot of objections!
-Let’s start with these general or common sales objections you likely face when a prospect tries to blow you off, and the rebuttals you can present in order to squash them.
+Let’s start with the most general or common sales objections you’re likely to face when a prospect tries to blow you off, and the rebuttals you can present in order to squash them.

 1. Just “No”